t4d-classes/react-typescript_01292020/demo-app/exercises/exercise-1.md

 </header>
 ```

-2. Import the Car Tool component into the `index.js` file.
+2. Import the Car Tool component into the `index.tsx` file.

 3. Display the Car Tool component beneath the Hello World component.
 Make sure both components are displayed at the same time.